 UH?!
 His feather?!?!

-This is why today I am putting down my pointing finger and talking off my “Is this all?!” and “Where is my baby?!” and “Don’t you know I am deserving of this too!” stomping shoes and saying this prayer…
+This is why today I am putting down my pointing finger and taking off my “Is this all?!” and “Where is my baby?!” stomping shoes and saying this prayer…

 Sweet friend, would you please take 2 minutes out of your day to watch this awesome video?

 I would love to connect with you personally, so if you liked this post, pass it on; then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!

 If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
 There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
 So what are you waiting for?
 Find us here!